PedroBittarBarao/Project_ETL/Project_Report.md

 To streamline code management and execution, the project utilizes [Dune](https://dune.build/install) as its build system.
 Additionally, [the OCaml CSV library](https://opam.ocaml.org/packages/csv/) was imported to handle CSV files.

-After exploring the library’s functionalities, [reader functions](/lib/csv_reader.ml) were implemented to extract data from the input CSV files, ensuring a clear separation between pure and impure functions.
+After exploring the library’s functionalities, [a reader function](/lib/csv_reader.ml) were implemented to extract data from the input CSV files, ensuring a clear separation between pure and impure functions.

 Next, [helper functions](/lib/csv_helper.ml) were created to convert the extracted string list lists into structured records of type Order and OrderItem.
 With the data now represented as records, a [filtering function](/lib/filter.ml) was developed to select orders based on their status flag.